AZProductions/Kookaburra/README.md

  - [Using Microsoft Store.](https://www.microsoft.com/store/apps/9pcq0dhdtzpm)
  - Github Releases:
    1. Head over to the ['**Releases**'](https://github.com/AZProductions/Kookaburra/releases)
-   2. Open the 'Assets' drop-down from the desired version of kookaburra *(If you can't decide, we recommend you to pick the [latest version](https://github.com/AZProductions/Kookaburra/releases/latest))*
+   2. Open the 'Assets' drop-down from the desired version of kookaburra *(If you can't decide, we recommend you to select the [latest version](https://github.com/AZProductions/Kookaburra/releases/latest))*
    3. Download the **KookaburraShell_x_xxx.exe** file.
-   4. Open Kookaburra by double clicking the icon of the executable.
+   4. Open Kookaburra by double clicking the executable.

 #### [**Youtube Tutorial**](https://www.youtube.com/watch?v=Dr1xe4JFh78)
 -----